ambernettech/chefdk-fundamentals/scene_08.md

 10
 -

 More desireable is being able to store this data in another file.
-The file would be native to whatever format it required so it wouldn't require escaping any common characters.
+The file would be native to whatever format is required so it we wouldn't need to escape any common characters.

 But we still need a way to insert node attributes.
 So really we need a native file format that allows us to escape out to ruby.